oxfordcontrol/Bayesian-Optimization/README.md

 The results of the [paper](https://arxiv.org/abs/1707.04191) can be reproduced by running the script `run_me.sh`, which saves a number of figures in the `results` folder.
 This script calls internally `gp_posteriors.py`, `plot_ei_vs_batch.py`, `run.py` and `plot_experiments.py`.

 ## Timing results
-To compare the timing of OEI as compared to QEI refer to the [GPy implementation](https://github.com/oxfordcontrol/Bayesian-Optimization/tree/GPy-based), as this avoids the overhead associated with TensorFlow:
+To compare the timing of `OEI` as compared to `QEI` refer to the [GPy implementation](https://github.com/oxfordcontrol/Bayesian-Optimization/tree/GPy-based), as this avoids the overhead associated with `TensorFlow`.